 Jaan Bossier is a founding member of the Mahler Chamber Orchestra, a clarinetist in Ensemble Modern, Frankfurt, and bass clarinetist in the Lucerne Festival Orchestra.
 He is also founder and leader of the Jaan Bossier Quartet, for which he writes and arranges all the music.

 From 2009 until 2015 he has been a teacher for clarinet, bass clarinet and contemporary music at the Musikhochschule Bremen.
 Since 2014 he is a teacher at the IEMA (International Ensemble Modern Academy) at the Musikhochschule Frankfurt am Main.
+Starting the school year of 2022-2023, Jaan is a professor of wind chamber music at the Musikhochschule Frankfurt.

 He has been invited for various chamber music concerts and masterclasses around the world, including the Schleswig-Holstein Musik Festival (Germany), the Festival d'Aix-en-Provence (France), the International Music Festival Vitoria (Spain) and the Korsholm Music Festival Vaasa (Finland).